jrkerns/pylinac/docs/source/winston_lutz_multi.rst

     .. versionchanged:: 3.22

     The BB arrangement was changed to a be a class instance instead of a simple dictionary.
+See :class:`~pylinac.winston_lutz.BBConfig`.

 The MTWL algorithm uses a priori BB arrangements.
 I.e. you need to know where the BBs **should** exist in space relative to isocenter.
 The MTWL algorithm is flexible to accommodate any reasonable arrangement of BBs.